chrisjameslennon/mm/docs/_pages/getting-started.md

 instance, click on Accept
 once you
-are comfortable with the Terms and Privacy policy, and Voyzu Shared Contacts Manager for G
-Suite will be installed
-in your domain.
+are comfortable with the Terms and Privacy policy, and Voyzu Shared Contacts Manager for Google Workspace will be installed in your domain.
 <h4>Launch</h4>
 Once install is complete, which is generally within 20 seconds or so, you and your domain users can launch